netspective-labs/home-polyglot/README.md

 # TODO (Roadmap)

+## Add higher-level scripting language support

+We prefer Deno for scripts (rather than `bash` or `fish`) because of portability and that Deno scripts are just Typescript.
+However, we can and should support other languages too:

+- [ ] [rust-script](https://rust-script.org/) can run Rust files and expressions as scripts without any setup or compilation step
+- [ ] [bitfield/script](https://github.com/bitfield/script) makes it easy to write shell-like scripts in Go - this can be helpful if we need to customize things like PocketBase.io.

+## Consider PocketBase.io as built-in BaaS

+Instead of using `simple-http-server` switch to PocketBase.io in case we need a built-in BaaS in home-polyglot.

 ## Create CLI completions for `psql` and other commands

 `netspective-labs/postgres/pgpass.ts` has a TODO which suggests [martin1keogh/zsh_pgpass_completion](https://github.com/martin1keogh/zsh_pgpass_completion)-like CLI completions.
 Once that's done incorporate the generated completions into `home-polyglot`.